Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) Geolocate the gps coordinates of the "Starting Location" and the "Meeting Location" on a virtual map.
  #) Calculate a list of possible shortest routes from a "Starting Location" and the "Meeting Location" with the 'Vehicles' available.
  #) Calculate the extimation time of arrival at the destination for each route.
- #) Let the User choose a route from the list of "Best Route" provided by the algorithm
+ #) Let the User choose a route from the list of routes provided by the algorithm
- #) Let the User modify the "Best Route" adding 'Costraint' for 'Intermidiate Locations', preferred 'Vehicle', max distance with a specified 'Vehicle' or max time on a specified 'Vehicle'.
+ #) Let the User modify the routes adding 'Costraint' for 'Intermidiate Locations', preferred 'Vehicle', max distance with a specified 'Vehicle' or max time on a specified 'Vehicle'.
  #) Consider on the possible 'Vehicle' avaible all the public transports of the city, railway stations, aeroports, train stations, car and bike sharing systems, bike, car and by foot.
- #) notify with a Warning message if the 'best Route' chosen by the User is not good and he/she may arrive on late at the 'Meeting' because of its Extimation Time too long.
+ #) notify with a Warning message if the route chosen by the User is not good and he/she may arrive on late at the 'Meeting' because of its Extimation Time too long.
  #) Suggest a "Best Route" to the User with a 'Vehicle' which is appropriate for the day time of the appointment, the geographical location, the type of the meeting and the weather.